S – Definitions of Ailments

 – Stomach Ache – pain in or in the region of the stomach.

-– Stomachic – A gastric stimulant (See Carminatives).
+– – A gastric stimulant (See Carminatives).
 Strengthens stomach function.
 Digestive aid and tonic; improving the appetite.

 – Stomachics – Stimulants to the stomach.